bdeweygit/tragedy-of-the-commons/README.md

 Tragedy Of The Commons is composed of a web app and a mobile app.
 On the web side users can view a canvas as it evolves in real-time, as well as create a new canvas that can be either publicly accessible or secured with a private password to share with friends.
 There is also a default public canvas that anyone can edit.
 To edit a canvas, that is to change the colors of pixels, you use the mobile app as your controller.
 The web app is purely for displaying canvases and creating new ones.

 The web app will be built as a single page React application.
-The mobile app will be built with React Native and served over Expo.
+The mobile app will be built with React Native and deployed over Expo.
-Web and mobile frontends will communicate with the server over WebSockets by way of the socket.io library.
+Web and mobile frontends will communicate with the server over WebSockets by way of the Socket.io library.

 ## Data Model

-Data is modeled by two schemas: Pixel and Canvas.
+Data stored on the server is modeled by two schemas: Pixel and Canvas.

 An Example Pixel: